lebbex/LXON/README.md

 LXON (Lebbex Object Notation) is a serialization format developped solely by Nicholas (Jasper) Birla-Eliade, designed to be simple to read/edit, all while being as capable as possible for many and most usages.

+### BEFORE DOING ANYTHING, READ THE LICENSE AND NOTICE.

 ## Goals

 LXON was created with the following principles in mind: